QuarpT/monad-liberator/README.md

 ## Overview

-Monad Liberator is a library for mixing monads and nested monads in Scala `for` comprehensions using customisable implicit rules of precedence.
+Monad Liberator is a library for mixing multiple monad and nested monads types in Scala `for` comprehensions using customisable implicit rules of precedence.

 The library also supports deep flattening / deep traversing / deep mapping nested monads